Sexual health services are free and available to everyone, regardless of sex, age, ethnic origin and sexual orientation.

 In some places, people over 25 can also order free STI self-testing kits online, but this may not be available in your area.

-You can now order free self-sampling HIV test kits in many parts of the UK online.
-Visit the free hiv testing website for more information or to order a kit.
+You can order free self-sampling HIV test kits in many parts of the UK online.
+Visit the free HIV testing website for more information or to order a kit.

 Planning a pregnancy